uyuni-project/uyuni/containers/doc/README.md

 To remove everything including the volumes, run the following command:

 ```
-uyuniadm uninstall --purge-volumes
+mgradm uninstall --purge-volumes
 ```

-Note that `cert-manager` will not be uninstalled if it was not installed by `uyuniadm`.
+Note that `cert-manager` will not be uninstalled if it was not installed by `mgradm`.